NethServer/ns8-docs/webtop.rst

 you can change the colors associated with each calendar, including shared ones.

 On Android devices, contacts from shared phone books are merged with the personal phone book and displayed in a single view.
-Contacts can be modified and changes will be saved it the original source.
+Contacts can be modified and changes will be saved in the original source.

 .. note::

-  In order to receive data via EAS on mobile devices, it is necessary to verify that the shared resources (Calendars and Contacts) have synchronization enabled (Full or Read only):
+  In order to receive data via EAS on mobile devices, shared resources (Calendars and Contacts) should have synchronization enabled (Full or Read-only):

   .. image:: _static/webtop-multiple_sync.png
                :alt: Multiple synchronization

 It is possible to enable or disable the synchronization for each shared resource.

-To do so, just right click on the shared resource :menuselection:`Customize → Devices sync.`:
+To do so, just right-click on the shared resource :menuselection:`Customize → Devices sync.`:

   .. image:: _static/webtop-sync_shared_eas.png
                :alt: Sync shared EAS